 Project & Context-Based Considerations

-The selection of projects and overarching context can be generalized to encompass any topic or address any problem, provided it does not violate regulatory, legal, or ethical considerations.
+The selection of projects and overarching context can be generalised to encompass any topic or address any problem, provided it does not violate regulatory, legal, or ethical considerations.
 The projects and contexts used in the case study were specifically aligned with the needs of relevant industry partners at the time.
 These can be adapted annually to reflect technological advancements.

-During the study, Internet of Things (IoT) projects were particularly relevant in the field, providing a valuable contextual problem statement that could be broken down into smaller projects, each incorporating various concepts and technologies.
+During the study, the projects were focused on topics that were particularly relevant in the field throughout the study, providing a valuable contextual problem statement that could be broken down into smaller projects, each incorporating various concepts and technologies.
 The proposed approach was tested across three iterations, each representing a distinct use case with a different contextual premise, yet consistently producing the same deductions from the results.

+Each project had it’s own context and business context briefing associated.
+At a high-level, the summary of the three iterations rendered interesting results, illustrated in the Figure 3: